reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

 ```

 ## Defer Subscription
 If you are creating a large number of OAPH, consider deferring your subscription. `ToProperty` also allows you to deferSubscription to the underlying `IObservable<T>`.
-Deferring the subscription not have the OAPH Subscribe to the base `IObserable<T>` until the Value property has been accessed.
+Deferring the subscription not have the OAPH Subscribe to the base `IObservable<T>` until the Value property has been accessed.
 This is especially useful if you have more complex `IObservable<T>` because this approach is very close to the approach that `Lazy<T>` takes.

 ```cs
 // nameStatusObservable is IObservable<string>